Skip to main content

 Find a Job – the government’s online job site.

 Hearing - This is when your appeal is looked at by the Tribunal.
-You can either have a hearing in person (also called an ‘oral hearing’) where you speak to the Tribunal (which can be in person, by telephone or video call.)
+You can have a hearing in person (also called an ‘oral hearing’) where you speak to the Tribunal (which can be in person, by telephone or video call.)
 Or you can have a written hearing (also called a ‘paper hearing’) when the tribunal just look at the papers again on their own.
-We strongly advise you to attend a hearing, whether in person or remotely.
+We strongly advise you to attend a hearing, whether in person or by phone or video call.
 You have a better chance of success if you do.

 Her Majesty’s Courts and Tribunal Service (HMCTS) - This is the government department that organises the tribunal judge and the hearing.
 In Northern Ireland it is the Northern Ireland Courts and Tribunal Service (NICTS).